redhat-best-practices-for-k8s/certsuite/README.md

 ## Upload a previous feedback to the html parser page

-A feature on the html parser page that we did to allow users to upload a previous feedback that they have to the parser page, they have an option to download the feedback then to upload it for the next time from the html page another option users can have that feedback file in the path #your-code-path/cnf-certification-test/script/ and it need to be named as feedback.js users need to convert the downloaded feedback.json to feedback.js by running the command ./tnf generate catalog feedbackjs -f path-to-feedbackjson/feedback.json the feedback.js will be copy to #your-code-path/cnf-certification-test/script/ users can see there feedback without upload it from the html page.
+A feature on the HTML parser page that we did to allow users to upload a previous feedback that they have to the parser page, they have an option to download the feedback then to upload it for the next time from the HTML page another option users can have that feedback file in the path #your-code-path/cnf-certification-test/script/ and it need to be named as `feedback.js` users need to convert the downloaded `feedback.json` to `feedback.js` by running the command:
+`./tnf generate catalog feedbackjs -f path-to-feedbackjson/feedback.json`

+The `feedback.js` will be copy to #your-code-path/cnf-certification-test/script/ users can see there feedback without upload it from the HTML page.

 ## License